riscy/shx-for-emacs/README.md

 shx Scrolling
 =============

 shx supports splitting of a shell window on paging up and down.
 When you page up, the frame is split in two with a larger "scrolling frame" on top and a smaller "input frame" preserved on the bottom.
 This lets you enter text at the prompt (in the input frame) and monitor new input while consulting previous output (in the scrolling frame) uninterrupted.

-You can change the default size of the input frame to something else:
+You can change the size of the input frame to something else:

- (setq shx-row-split 15)
+ (setq shx-split-rows 15)

 shx Keybinding Modifications
 ============================

-- Recognizable URLs are turned into mouse/keyboard accessible (C-c b) links and a history of previous links is maintained.
+- Recognized URLs are turned into mouse/keyboard accessible (C-c b) links and a history of previous links is maintained.

-- C-c C-c sends <C-c> to the foreground process
+- C-c C-c sends C-c to the foreground process

 - C-c C-k sends SIGKILL to the shell (what C-c C-c did before).

-- When the prompt is a ":" (such as when reading through a man page), leading spaces are sent straight through to the process rather than being inserted into the buffer, for simpler paging.
+- When the prompt is a ":" (such as when reading through a man page), leading spaces and 'q's are sent straight to the process rather than being inserted into the buffer.

 Priorities